natebarksdale/natebarksdale.github.io/src/content/blog/2025-03-11-blog-resurrection.md

 In the case of me and my Mac, this involved the dance of error messages for a little while until I was guided to set up a virtual environment that would let me run my script in `python3`.
 And then, momentously ...

 > {ChatGPT}
-> {Q}I ran it but it didn't convert anything.
+> {Q} I ran it but it didn't convert anything.
 I'll attach the full json file -- do I need to update the python script?

 Back to the error dance until I got a version that ran.
 Then more back-and-forth pasting in the output I was getting and the output I wanted.
 Then dropping some of the sample Markdown files into my actual blog folder, doing a `git` push to GitHub Pages, where the site is living, flagging errors, pasting those back into the LLM, and so forth.